-Minnesota's interest in maintaining "labor peace" has been put forward as a rationale for exempting its labor laws from First Amendment scrutiny.
-The court below concluded that the statute at issue met exacting scrutiny because it promotes the compelling state interest of "labor peace."
-See IFO's Opp'n Mem. at 36- 37.
+Maintaining "labor peace" has frequently been put forward as a rationale for exempting its labor laws from First Amendment scrutiny.
 But modern developments in labor law make the vague concept of "labor peace" an insufficient justification for the unconstitutional impingements that exclusive representation imposes on nonmembers' associational rights.
 Just as the backdrop of economic factors was important to the Court's analysis in Abood and Janus, so should it be in this case.

-For over 40 years, this Court's decision in Abood struck a balance between public employees' First Amendment rights and states' interest in ensuring "labor peace."
-431 U.S. 209 (1977).
+For over 40 years, the Court's decision in Abood balanced public employees' First Amendment rights against states' interest in ensuring "labor peace."
+431 U.S. 209.
 But in Janus, the Court overruled Abood after considering contemporary developments in the labor context that left the case as an outlier compared with the Court's other First Amendment cases.
 See Janus, 138 S. Ct. at 2483-84.
 This divergence was unsurprising given that the concept of "labor peace" was originally rooted in ideas of "industrial relations" common during the New Deal.
-Abood, 431 U.S. at 220.
-Labor law is far different than it was nearly a century ago-or even than 40 years ago, when Abood was decided.
+Aboud, 431 U.S. at 220.
+Labor law is far different than it was a century ago or even 40 years ago, when Abood was decided.
 Whatever may have been the case in the early days of the labor movement, it is now undeniable that "labor peace" can readily be achieved through means significantly less restrictive of associational freedoms.
 Janus, 138 S. Ct. at 2457.
 As Janus pointed out: "The Abood Court's fears of conflict and disruption if employees were represented by more than one union have proved to be unfounded."
 Id. at 2456.

 Indeed, far from creating or preserving "labor peace," exclusive representation has only exacerbated labor disruption by forcing unwilling public employees to associate with and speak through state-designated unions.
 There is a clear disconnect between forcing public employees to accept a labor union as their representative and a state's claimed interest in "labor peace."
-This case presents an ideal vehicle for this Court to clear up that discrepancy.
+This case presents an ideal vehicle for the Court to clear up that discrepancy.

 III.
-REAFFIRMING SPEECH AND ASSOCIA-TIONAL RIGHTS IN THE LABOR CONTEXT WOULD HELP VOLUNTARY UNIONISM
+REAFFIRMING SPEECH AND ASSOCIA-TION RIGHTS IN THE LABOR CONTEXT WOULD HELP VOLUNTARY UNIONISM

-After Janus, unions would benefit from being released from exclusive representation status.
-As it currently stands, unions are legally required to provide free representation services to nonmembers who do not pay union dues.
-Minnesota public employers, for example, are required "to meet and negotiate in good faith with the exclusive representative of its employees" over the "terms and conditions of employment."
-Minn.
-Stat. §§ 179A.13, subd.
-2(5), 179A.14, subd.
-1. Many unions contend that exclusive representation is unfair because nonmembers get the benefits of collective bargaining without having to pay for them.
-Indeed, the question presented could reasonably be turned around to read: "why should unions be forced to provide services to those who don't pay for them?"
+After Janus, unions would benefit from being released from exclusive-representation status.
+As it currently stands, unions are legally required to provide free services to nonmembers who do not pay union dues.
+Ohio public employers, for example, are required to "bargain collectively with [the] exclusive representative" over the "terms and conditions of public employment."
+Ohio Rev. Code §§ 4117.04(B), 4117.10.
+Many unions contend that exclusive representation is unfair because nonmembers get the benefits of collective bargaining without having to pay for them.
+Indeed, the question presented could reasonably be reworded to read: "why should unions be forced to provide services to those who don't pay for them?"